Gooseverse/Escrow-Smart-Contract/README.md

 # Escrow Smart Contract

 This is a simple Escrow smart contract written in Solidity.
-It allows users to deposit and withdraw ETHscriptions (ETH) and charges a 2% fee on each withdrawal.
+It allows users to deposit and withdraw ETHscriptions (ETH) and charges a 2% fee on each withdrawal sale.
 The collected fees are tracked and can be transferred to a designated wallet address when a certain threshold is reached.

 ## Getting Started

+tips appreciated but not recuired
+Gooseverse.eth

 ### Prerequisites